 CAP 3155: Socio-Economic Reality of Central America (2 credit hours)

-Participation in this program requires several class meetings throughout the fall semester, although the capstone course is scheduled as a winter break course.
+Participation in this program requires several class meetings throughout the fall semester, although the capstone course is scheduled as a first half of the spring 2021 semester course.
 The Study Abroad Center will direct enroll participants in the capstone course.
 Please contact the program's course leader for more information on academic requirements.

 - In order to receive Capstone credit, program participants must have completed 60 credits hours prior to the program's course start date (i.e. be of Junior standing).
 Students who participate in capstone programs without meeting the credit hour prerequisite will receive elective credit.
 In this instance, students should consult with their academic advisor(s) regarding how the elective credit fits into their specific plans of study.